-For the purpose of determining the amount of a refund, the student notification of cancellation may be conveyed to the institution in any manner, such as email, phone call, fax or written notice.
+For the purpose of determining the amount of a refund, the student notification of cancellation may be conveyed to the institution in any manner, such as email, phone call, fax or written notice or by submitting the Withdrawal Form available on the Moodle Platform.
 Cancellation is effective on the date the notice of cancellation is provided to the institution, If the notice is sent in writing it may be submitted to: CMU, 3550 Camino Del Rio, N. Suite 208, San Di ego, CA 92108.